-The ODBC specification states that if SQL_C_DEFAULT is used in combination with SQL_BIGINT fields then the result returned will be in SQL_C_BIGINT format.
+The ODBC specification states that if $SQL_C_DEFAULT$ is used in combination with SQL_BIGINT fields then the result returned will be in SQL_C_BIGINT format.

-Select this attribute to return a CHAR string under these conditions, as some applications (Microsoft Access in particular) do not know of the SQL_BIGINT data type and therefore expect the data to be returned as a string.
+When ON (i.e. set to 1 or checked), a CHAR string is returned under these conditions, as some applications (Microsoft Access in particular) do not know of the SQL_BIGINT data type and therefore expect the data to be returned as a string.